• Skip to primary navigation

 Instructions

-• If needed, trim green beans of ends and strings.
+• If needed, trim 1 pound fresh or frozen green beans of ends and strings.
 If using frozen green beans, thaw first.

 • Lightly steam green beans, then drain excess liquid.

-• Melt butter in large fry pan.
-Add green beans.
-Sprinkle with the ¼ package of seasoning mix and stir well while sautéing.
+• Melt 2 teaspoons butter in large fry pan.
+Add green beans and stir to coat with melted butter.

 Nutrition per serving